-The Higgins family have been breeding cattle in the district since the 1880’s and are now based at Curracabark, Gloucester NSW.
+The Higgins family at Curracabark have been breeding cattle in the district since the 1880’s.

-Herefords were first introduced in the 1920’s as a wedding present to Herbert Higgins from his parents’ in-laws and some Angus bulls were used in 1940’s.
-The first Angus bulls were used in 1940’s.Curracabark Hereford stud was started in 1950 with females from Colly Creek, Timor, Bexly, Invernaion, and Ardno.
-The stud and commercial was run by Herbert Higgins from 1950 – 1958 and then John and Jim Higgins from 1958 until 2006 when cow numbers reached 1150.
+Herefords were first introduced in the 1920’s as a wedding present to Herbert Higgins from his parents’ in-laws.
+The first Angus bulls were used in 1940’s.Curracabark and Faulkland Hereford stud were started in the 1950’s with females from Colly Creek, Timor, Bexly, Invernaion, and Ardno.
+More recent cows added are Seven Bar Dot, Talbalba, Mountain Valley and Trefoil Park.
+The stud and herd was run by Herbert Higgins from 1950 – 1958 and then John and Jim Higgins from 1958 until 2006 when cow numbers reached 1150.
 Currently run by Sandy and James Higgins (three generations on) from 2006 to present with 700 females joined.

-The Angus Stud, Myra, (now Curracabark) was started in 1995 from Forres Females with bulls being sold at Knowla livestock sale until 2012.
-Further additions have been from Cangon Wattle Top and Trowbridge.
+The Angus Stud, Myra, was started in 1995 from Forres females.
+Further additions have been from Cangon, Wattle Top and Trowbridge and Pathfinder.